webix-hub/docs/data/desktop/data_loading.md

 ##Loading from External Resource

-To load data from an external file or database, you should specify the **path** to this file/or serverside script that fetches data:
+To load data from an external file or database, you should specify the **path** to this file/or server-side script that fetches data:

 1 .
 As value of the component **url** property.
 Data will be loaded right after component initialization.
 [Type](desktop/data_types.md) of incoming data should be specified (if it's not JSON) as well.